findraj/Simple-Packet-Sniffer/README.md

 ## Implementation

+For the handling of the network packets, I used the [`pcap`](#bibliography) library.
+Important is also knowledge of the structure of the packets.
+I used materials from the lectures and also from the [Wikipedia](#bibliography) program.

 ### Args

 The `Args` class is responsible for parsing the input arguments and storing them in the class variables.